The Simpsons: Virtual Springfield: Development

 Virtual Springfield was published by Fox Interactive for Windows and Macintosh computers in 1997.
 It was developed by Digital Evolution.
-When the designers were working on the 3D-visualizations of Springfield at Fox Interactive for the game, they conceived of the project to construct a real-life replica of the Simpsons' house and gave it away in a contest.

 Cast members of The Simpsons, including Dan Castellaneta, Julie Kavner, Nancy Cartwright, Yeardley Smith, Hank Azaria, Harry Shearer, Pamela Hayden, Russi Taylor, Tress MacNeille, Maggie Roswell, and Phil Hartman, provided their voices for the dialog in the game.
 Bonita Pietila, who has worked on the show, directed the voice actors.

-The game also includes the theme song from The Simpsons by Danny Elfman.
-Virtual Springfield was rated Teen (T) in North America by the Entertainment Software Rating Board for "animated violence", "comic mischief", and "suggestive themes".
+Promotion

+When the designers were working on the 3D-visualizations of Springfield at Fox Interactive for the game, they conceived of the project to construct a real-life replica of the Simpsons' house and gave it away in a contest.
+This replica was constructed in Henderson, Nevada, in collaboration with Kauffman and Broad, and it has been popular with tourists and YouTubers to visit.